 When Do Potholes Form?

 Although potholes can develop in any weather, they seem to happen more frequently during the winter months after a period of snow or ice.
 They can show up quickly and often seem to spread across an otherwise smooth driveway.
 That's why it's essential to have the right materials on hand for fast repairs.
 The best product for pothole repair is cold mix asphalt that contains a polymer adhesive that allows for permanent repairs.

 Unlike hot asphalt, which is used only by professional contractors, asphalt cold patch is easy to use and can be applied under any weather condition.
 The material cures as it's exposed to air and hardens quickly.

 If untreated, asphalt cracks can lead to potholes.
 That's why it's also important to have an excellent commercial quality asphalt crack filler on hand, along with asphalt cold patch.
 The product is easy to use and dries in less than an hour.
-It's as simple as pouring filler directly into a crack and smoothing it.
+It's as simple as pouring filler directly into a crack and smoothing it with a squeegee.
 Asphalt Kingdom offers cold pour driveway crack filler at the lowest price.

 Like potholes, driveway cracks can escalate the erosion of your asphalt in addition to being potential tripping hazards.
 Water can penetrate into the asphalt through cracks that aren't filled.
 When this water freezes, it expands, creating even larger cracks, as well as potholes and chuckholes.
 Asphalt crack filler along with asphalt cold patch is the best way to stop the cycle of decay and deterioration.

 About Asphalt Patching